dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 - [Footnotes and Credits](#footnotes-and-credits)

-Full Stack Deep Learning Bootcamp provides an excellent guide on many different questions keeping up DL practitioner such as, "How to " As the graphics below describes, this course was really about practices in creating production-ready projects.
+Full Stack Deep Learning Bootcamp provides an excellent guide on many different questions keeping up DL practitioner such as, "How to start with ML Projects?", "What steps are involved?"
+As the graphics below describes this course was about practices in creating production-ready projects.

 <p align="center">
 <img src='/images/dl_project/course.png' width="50%"/>
 </p>

 We will steal some of the slides from the lectures that serve as an excellent to-do's as a starting point of any DL project.
 We will apply all these ideas and answer all the questions in context of our project.